Q: How are the CANs procured?

 Q: What is the typical CAN cost?
 CANstructure Cost?

-A: In the past the lowest individual CAN cost was $0.55/CAN.
-There are lots of CANs from $0.55-$0.85, but more specialized CANs may be more expensive (even a few dollars each).
+A: (UPDATED NOV 2023) There are lots of CANs around $1.09, but more specialized CANs may be more expensive (even a few dollars each).
 We dont have full data from all past structures, but we would estimate to plan to spend $3,000 - $7,000, although you can still build with less and all CANs go to a great cause, even if your structure is smaller.
 However, CAN costs, colors and sizes vary by year, please check out availability of each CAN you are planning to use each year.

 Q: Is there a list of CANs with costs and colors for us to use to plan?

-A: No. We have past data, but since CANs may change color/size at any time, teams are encouraged to make grocery store visit(s) early in the planning process.
-Costs are less than marked in the stores.
+A: No. We have some past data, but since CANs may change color/size at any time, teams are encouraged to make grocery store visit(s) early in the planning process.
+Costs may be less than marked in the stores.
 You may use the CAN order form to send in a preliminary list of CANs to get pricing from Carrs to help with decision making.

 Q: Are other supplies procured (wire, Velcro, etc.) procured through any particular vendor?
 Do any other vendors sponsor the event by offering discounted pricing for these sort of supplies?
 Does the event provide any of these materials?